-To encourage constructional, industrial and agricultural development, in 1994 China established three policy banks to fulfil special lending services for construction projects, import and export companies and the agricultural sector.7 There are also banks in China dedicated to rural areas of the country.8 In addition, foreign banks are allowed to establish subsidiaries and branches in China, and to make strategic investments in Chinese-funded commercial banks.9 As at May 2019, the total assets of the Chinese banking system were 270.5 trillion yuan.
-This volume marked an increase of 8.3 per cent year-on-year, with the five-largest commercial banks controlling 105.9 trillion yuan, or approximately 39.1 per cent of the total assets.10
+To encourage constructional, industrial and agricultural development, in 1994 China established three policy banks to fulfil special lending services for construction projects, import and export companies and the agricultural sector.7 There are also banks in China dedicated to rural areas of the country.8 In addition, foreign banks are allowed to establish subsidiaries and branches in China, and to make strategic investments in Chinese-funded commercial banks.9 As at the end of December 2021, the total assets of the Chinese banking system were 3376.579 trillion yuan.10 This volume marked an increase of 8 per cent year-on-year, with the five largest commercial banks controlling 1325.831 trillion yuan, or approximately 39.3 per cent of the total assets.11

 The regulatory regime applicable to banks

-Companies planning to conduct banking business or the business of taking deposits in the PRC are required under the PRC Law on Regulation and Supervision over Banking Industry (the Banking Regulation Law) to be approved by the CBIRC.
+Companies planning to conduct banking business or the business of taking deposits in the PRC are required under the PRC Law on Regulation and Supervision over Banking Industry (Banking Regulation Law) to be approved by the CBIRC.

 i Main regulatory body